 You’re actually in a really good place because you now know where to start ‘troubleshooting’ through experimentation.

 Start by checking the Pinterest pins for your ‘low-hanging fruit’ blog posts.
-These are the posts that require very minimal effort in tweaks but will make a big impact on SEO.
+These are the posts that require minimal tweaking but will have a big impact on SEO.

 You can also join us in our 3-Day Design Your Blog Growth Challenge to learn more about optimizing other areas of your blog with these simple (but impactful) design updates!